deepsuncode/CMETNet/README.md

 Sporadically, the Sun launches solar eruptions such as flares and coronal mass ejections (CMEs).
 CMEs carry away a huge amount of mass and magnetic flux with them.
 An Earth-directed CME can cause serious consequences to the human system.
-It can destroy power grids/ pipelines, satellites, and communications.
+It can destroy power grids/pipelines, satellites, and communications.
 Therefore, accurately monitoring and predicting CMEs is important to minimize damages to the human system.
-In this study we propose an ensemble learning approach, named CMETNet, for predicting the arrival time of CMEs from the Sun to the Earth.We collect and integrate eruptive events from two solar cycles, #23 and #24, from 1996 to 2021 with a total of 363 geoeffective CMEs.
+In this study we propose an ensemble learning approach, named CMETNet, for predicting the arrival time of CMEs from the Sun to the Earth.
+We collect and integrate eruptive events from two solar cycles, #23 and #24, from 1996 to 2021 with a total of 363 geoeffective CMEs.
 The data used for making predictions include CME features, solar wind parameters and CME images obtained from the SOHO/LASCO